 There is one concept that has been a concern and subject of considerable effort in many companies around the world in 2021: access.
-As the Covid-19 pandemic continues, many organizations have faced challenges with their digital channels about trying to reach out to their clients, business partners, and, equally important, employees.
-While some of them already had successful digital business processes in place, others were forced to create new channels, new efforts, and new initiatives to adjust to the “new normal”.
+As the Covid-19 pandemic continues, many organizations have faced challenges with their digital channels in trying to reach out to their clients, business partners, and, equally important, employees.
+While some of them already had successful digital business processes in place, others were forced to create new channels, new efforts, and new initiatives to adjust to the "new normal".

 When it comes to increasing the reach of your internal digital channels, there is an apparent contradiction: having a digital communication asset, such as an intranet or a mobile application, does not mean that your audience has access (regular or continued) to it.
-It is not about disposition -if they want to do it or not-, but if they can do it.
+It is not about disposition -if they want to do it or not, but if they can do it.
 An underlying issue can be a structural problem, sometimes related to formats or even devices.
 But most importantly, it is always 100% related to the needs of your employees.

 There are some departments that are primarily concerned with the need to be able to "cover" more ground: